PowerShell ModuleManager 2023The essential tool for managing all PowerShell modules on your machine.

 - Move and organize module locations.

-Find yourself in module version hell?
+Find yourself with too many versions of the same module?
 PowerShell ModuleManager prevents version confusion by removing duplicates and outdated versions for modules.

 Search and Filter